Cardinals vs. Astros Player Props Betting Odds

 Tucker Stats

-- Tucker has picked up a hit in three games in a row.
-In his last five games he is hitting .167 with a double, a home run, four walks and an RBI.
+- Tucker enters this game looking to extend his four-game hit streak.
+During his last five outings he is hitting .222 with a double, a home run, four walks and two RBI.

 Tucker Recent Games